zhimmat/music-control-bar/README.md

 - Your goal is to match images in the `screenshots` folder.
 - The HTML is already done—don’t touch it.
 - And some of the CSS is in place too.
-- *What’s important for you to do is add the proper `position` and coordinates to the right elements.*
+- *What’s important for you to do is add the proper `position` and coordinates to the correct elements.*

 ---